 When enrolling in the Flexible Spending Account(s), especially for the first time, estimate eligible expenses carefully.
 This is a use it or lose it program.
-However, there is a $500 Rollover plan feature on the health flexible spending accounts.
-With this feature, you can roll over up to $500 of your unclaimed balance to the following plan year, in addition to whatever you have elected for that plan year.
-This $500 will not be subject to the "use-it-or-lose-it" rule from year to year, however, any other balances will be.
+However, there is a $500 Rollover plan feature on the health care FSA which allows you to roll over up to $500 of your unclaimed balance to the following plan year in addition to the amount you will elect for that plan year.
+This $500 will not be subject to the "use-it-or-lose-it" rule from year to year.
+However, balances in excess of $500 will be.

 Any money left in the account after the 90-day deadline (January 1 thru March 31) will be forfeited to the Employee Benefit Trust Fund.

 Note that IRS regulations require re-enrollment into the FSA each year during Open Enrollment.
-In other words, if you intend to participate and contribute towards a health and/or dependent care FSA for the following calendar year, you MUST enroll during Open Enrollment, otherwise, your elections will default to $0 starting on January 1.
+If you intend to participate and contribute towards a health and/or dependent care FSA for the following calendar year, you MUST enroll during Open Enrollment otherwise your elections will default to $0 starting on January 1.